Not wacky vs. definitely wacky: A study of scalar adverbs in pretrained language models: Tasks

 Where $N$ is the number of items for the original target adverb and $rank_{adv}$ is the rank of the original target adverb among the model's predictions.

 Our other metric is whether the model ranked the original adverb above \textit{not}.
-In our materials, replacement with \textit{not} is always syntactically and semantically possible.
-However, it would reverse the meaning of the phrase.
-This reversal either explicitly contradicts previous context (the case for 60\% of our examples), or doesn't (40\% of our examples)\footnote{This was evaluated on our dataset by an external rater.}.
-Thus in the majority of cases, \textit{not} should be ranked as less likely than \textit{any} scalar adverb, with the exception of other negative polarity items such as \textit{hardly} and \textit{never}.
+In our materials, replacement with \textit{not} is always syntactically possible, but would either contradict the previous context, or contradict what the speaker actually said.
+Thus, \textit{not} should generally be ranked as less likely than \textit{any} scalar adverb, with the exception of other negative polarity items such as \textit{hardly} and \textit{never}\footnote{Since we do not have precise numbers of negation acceptability for our examples (a difficult issue in naturalistic contexts which is beyond the scope of this article, see Limitations), this metric should be regarded as indicative only, in contrast to MRR.}.
 We test three models in the BERT family: BERT base, BERT large and RoBERTa large.
 We also test GPT-2 \cite{radford2019language}, which unlike BERT family models is an autoregressive model and helps us to see whether the right-hand context contains relevant information.
 We use the pretrained cased BERT large and BERT base from the Huggingface's \textit{transformers} library \citep{DBLP:journals/corr/abs-1910-03771}, replacing our target scalar adverb with the [MASK] token and obtaining the logits which we convert back into probabilities.

 We use neutralised versions of the sentences e.g., `\textit{is ADV ADJ.}' as a baseline for predictions.
 This provides the BERT-family models with a syntactic cue plus any selectional biases from the ADJ.